-In this post we will explore how weight is not just about biology but also about psychology.
+In this post we will explore not just the biology but also the psychology of weight loss.
 We will also look at simple steps that can help people manage weight and also explore the steps that therapists can use to help clients overcome weight related issues effectively.

 Happiness comes in all shapes and sizes.
 If you’re overweight, happy and healthy, no problemo!
 You have every right to feel comfortable in your own skin.